alexellis/run-job/README.md

 It's primary usecase is for [checking OpenFaaS installations for customers](https://github.com/openfaas/config-checker) where it requires a service account to access various resources in a controlled way.

+## Examples

+The first example is a real-world job for OpenFaaS customers, you probably won't run this example yourself, but read over it to learn the syntax and options.
+Then feel free to try Example 2 and 3, which anyone should be able to run.

+The `image:` field in the Job YAML is for a container image that can be pulled by the cluster.

+> Note: the examples in this repo are built with the `faas-cli publish` command because it can create multi-arch container images that work on PCs and ARM devices.
+You can build your images however you like, or by manually typing in various buildx commands for multi-arch.

-## Example 1 - a customer diagnostics tool with a service account
+### Example 1 - a customer diagnostics tool with a service account

 Create a `job.yaml` file: